RahmanKM/neocortexapi/source/MySEProject/sdr-to-bitmap.md

 var result = encoder.Encode(DateTimeOffset.Parse(input.ToString(), CultureInfo.InvariantCulture));
 ```

-Now we can get the result from here and make it a 2D array for DrawBitMap method
+Now the result can be found from here and make it a 2D array for DrawBitMap method
 ```csharp
 // converts the one-dimensional array result into a two-dimensional array twoDimenArray.
 The ArrayUtils.Make2DArray method is used for this conversion,
 // where result is the source array.
 The dimensions for the new 2D array are determined by the square root of the length of result, suggesting that the original data is reshaped into a square matrix